nzakas/understandinges6/manuscript/00-Introduction.md

 **Appendix A: Smaller ECMAScript 6 Changes** covers other changes implemented in ECMAScript 6 that you'll use less frequently or that didn't quite fit into the broader major topics covered in each chapter.

-**Appendix B: Minor Additions in ECMAScript 7 (2016)** describes the two additions to the standard that were implemented for ECMAScript 7, which didn't impact JavaScript nearly as much as ECMAScript 6.
+**Appendix B: Understanding ECMAScript 7 (2016)** describes the two additions to the standard that were implemented for ECMAScript 7, which didn't impact JavaScript nearly as much as ECMAScript 6.

 ### Conventions Used